 The 60-credit hour University of Redlands' Master's degree program in Clinical Mental Health Counseling (CMHC) draws students from a variety of undergraduate majors and prepares them to become licensed mental health counseling professionals.
-CMHC graduates meet the Board of Behavioral Sciences requirements leading toward California licensure as Professional Clinical Counselors (PCC), Marriage and Family Therapists (MFT), or they may pursue dual licensure.
-Graduates work with a wide range of populations and in a broad spectrum of settings including but not limited to community agencies, mental health centers, psychiatric hospitals and private practice.
+CMHC graduates meet the Board of Behavioral Sciences requirements leading toward California licensure as Professional Clinical Counselors (PCC) and can specialize in Marriage and Family Therapists (MFT) also qualifying for state licensure as Marriage and Family Therapist, or they may pursue dual licensure.
+Graduates work with a wide range of populations and in a wide spectrum of settings including but not limited to community non-profit agencies, mental health centers, psychiatric hospitals, primary care medical settings, schools, and private practice.
 For more information regarding licensure, visit bbs.ca.gov.

 Program faculty bring a unique blend of clinical experience, professional leadership, and prominence as scholars.
-They intend to prepare counselors who can conceptualize and intervene in informed ways to assist a broad cultural cross-section of individuals, couples and families to improve their understanding, adjustment, and daily functioning across the lifespan.
+They intend to prepare counselors who can conceptualize and intervene in informed ways to assist a diverse cultural cross-section of individuals, couples and families to improve their understanding, adjustment, and daily functioning across the lifespan.

 The program integrates issues of diversity, social justice, and advocacy into the curriculum.
-Students therefore gain not only multicultural counseling skills, knowledge, and self-awareness, but a commitment to responsible citizenship and professional leadership.
+Students therefore gain not only multicultural counseling skills, knowledge, and self-awareness, but a commitment to responsible citizenship and professional leadership through social justice and advocacy.